redcoreit/hungarian-vim/README.md

 - Numeric keys can be reached easier.
 - Your wrist will thank you.
 - Your better half will complaining about the fast typing noise that you produce recently.
-- Your colleges will be envy.
+- Your colleagues will be envy.

 ![image](https://i.ytimg.com/vi/KEkrWRHCDQU/maxresdefault.jpg)